arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/camera-to-bitmap-sd-card/content.md

 #include "himax.h"  // Exclusive Camera library for the Portenta Vision Shield
 ```

-Then we define the following objects with their respective constructor (`blockDevice` and `fileSystem` objects), needed for getting access to the SD Card and the the file system.
+Then we define the following objects with their respective constructor (`blockDevice` and `fileSystem` objects), needed for getting access to the SD Card and the file system.

 ```cpp
 #include "SDMMCBlockDevice.h"   // Multi Media Card APIs